AI & Technology

 Intake Questionnaire30 minutes5 minutes83%

-The thing to understand here is that nobody's handing final documents to AI.
+Furthermore, The thing to see here is that nobody's handing final documents to AI.
 It's about eliminating the blank page problem.
-You start with something solid and edit it — rather than staring at a cursor for 20 minutes wondering how to open.
-That one shift changes how long drafting actually takes.
+Therefore, You start with something solid and edit it — rather than staring at a cursor for 20 minute question how to open.
+Furthermore, That one shift changes how long drafting actually takes.

 Practical advice: Don't try to get a “finished” document from AI in one shot.
 Prompt it with the specific facts, jurisdiction, and required clauses.
 Then do a focused review.
 That workflow is faster than any other drafting method out there right now.

-AI legal research tools scan thousands of cases in minutes — and regularly surface relevant precedents that a manual search would've missed entirely.
+AI legal research tool scan thousands of cases in minutes — and regularly surface relevant precedent that a manual search would've miss entirely.

-Ask any junior associate what eats their week and they'll say research.
-And a lot of that time isn't spent actually reading cases — it's spent trying to find the right cases to read in the first place.
-Westlaw and LexisNexis are powerful, but they require precise query construction.
+Therefore, Ask any junior associate what eats their week and they'll say research.
+And a lot of that time isn't spend really read cases — it's spent trying to discover the correct case to read in the first spot.
+Nonetheless, Westlaw and LexisNexis are powerful, but they require precise query construction.
 AI doesn't.

-With tools like Lexis+ AI, lawyers describe the legal issue in plain language and the system finds relevant case law, statutes, and secondary sources automatically.
-It also summarizes the holdings so you can scan relevance before committing to a full read.
+Moreover, With tool like Lexis+ AI, lawyers describe the legal issue in plain language and the system finds relevant case law, statutes, and secondary sources automatically.
+Furthermore, It also summarize the holdings so you can scan relevance before commit to a full read.

 • A research task that used to take 6 hours now takes 90 minutes